leonardojo/ggPlantmap/README.md

 ## Plotting a ggPlantmap

-ggPlantmaps can be plotted easily plotted using the ggPlantmap.plot() function
+ggPlantmaps can be easily plotted using the ggPlantmap.plot() function.

 ``` r
 library(ggPlantmap)